 Google Scholar Valerie S Banschbach

 Academia Valerie Banschbach

 Teaching accomplishments include leading the inaugural offering of the Roanoke College Yucatan Semester Program, January - April of 2017 by teaching courses on Sustainable Agriculture and Food Systems, and Conservation Science, at three sites in Mexico, for Roanoke College students and serving as their on-site mentor.
-My co-edited book (under contract with Palgrave Macmillan, Springer Nature, with Teresa Lloro-Bidart) on Animals in Environmental Education represents another significant accomplishment in innovative, interdisciplinary pedagogy.
+My co-edited book, published in 2019 by Palgrave Macmillan, Springer Nature, with Teresa Lloro-Bidart, on Animals in Environmental Education represents another significant accomplishment in innovative, interdisciplinary pedagogy.